SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <strong> Recovery Mode </strong>

-The Title say it: This morning i got a {....} Shok.
+This morning i got a {....} Shok.
 You know, i gotta crazy with my Terminal and Try and Hackming everything.
 So my History now.. i try hack someones HD!
 After a Error, i put the rights to the (:denied).

 Spoken Words: Fuck! - I don't had rights anymore everywhere!
 After a New Start my Machine, the same thing again.
 I gotta Crazy soon after any Times to reboot my Machine!

 i Try out to reboot the Machine on "C" !
 Nothing Works!
 After rebooted in to the C
 <code>cmd + r </code>!
 Booted the Mac over Recovery Mode and choose in the Menu the Terminal and Typed on -bash:~ 3.2# <code> chmod o+rx "/Volumes/YOURHD"</code> and prompt (Enter) it over <code> sudo shutdown -r now </code> !
 New Started and Waited for a while
-and BANG unbelievable The Whole Machine is back with all my Users! :) !
+and BANG unbelievable!
+The whole Machine is back now with all my Users! :) !
 What a Thing!
 Thanks to Me :) !
 I^m really proud of it.
-Hacking Your Machine and learn to Rule! ;)
+Hacking your Machine and learn to Rule! ;)

 First Reboot your Machine from <code> cmd + r  <code> and then wait!